 The payload reveal becomes the new critical moment.
 The instant it hits the wire, your node executes it and the post-state exists on that machine, so co-located code reads it immediately while remote code waits on a provider pipeline it can neither see nor control.
 The mempool stays decisive too, because ePBS does not touch it: pending transactions remain the raw material, and watching them from your own node’s connection beats a downstream relay.
 The mechanics are in how to access the Ethereum mempool, and you can watch the pool live on the BLAZED.sh mempool visualizer.

-This is exactly the model BLAZED.sh is built around: your container or script deploys onto the same host as a fully synced Ethereum node and talks to it over a local socket instead of racing across the public internet.
+This is exactly the model BLAZED.sh is built around: your container or script deploys onto the same host as a fully synced Ethereum mainnet node and talks to it over a local socket at sub-10ms round-trips instead of racing across the public internet.
 When the game restructures around a mid-slot reveal and a compressed build window, being on the node is not an optimization, it is the starting line.

 How to prepare before Glamsterdam ships